james-millner/jamesmillner.dev/content/posts/12-SeniorToEM/index.md

 Other weeks I don't open an IDE at all.

 I should also mention the obvious, this is also aided by the advances in LLM capabilities.
-Frontier models currently are able to spin context up and keep me in the loop far better than they used to be.
+Frontier models currently are able to spin context up and keep me in the loop far better than they used to.
 They can enable me to fix the small things, the copy changes, the colour of a button.
 I don't take on large tasks, but I think it's important I try and stay close to the challenges the team face in this role.

 I won't pretend I've nailed this balance.
 I'm still figuring it out, and I suspect most engineering managers are,